guigolab/LyRic/README.md

 - GTF of targeted regions in `config[TARGETSDIR] + "{capDesign}_primary_targets.exons.reduced.gene_type.segments.gtf"`  **if required**
 - TSV containing SIRV info (<transcript_id>{tab}<length>{tab}<concentration> in `config[SIRVinfo]` **if required**
 - "annotations/repeatMasker/" + CAPDESIGNTOGENOME[wildcards.capDesign] + ".repeatMasker.bed"

+# Output

+LyRic will produce various output files based on the following Snakemake config values:

+- config['produceStatPlots']: boolean.
+If true, multiple PNG and PDF plots will be output inside the `./plots/` subdirectory.
+See relevant section below for more details.
+- config['produceHtmlStatsTable']: boolean.
+If true, a detailed HTML table will be produced in the `./html/` subdirectory.
+See relevant section below for more details.
+- config['produceTrackHub']: boolean.
+If true, LyRic will generate a UCSC Track Hub in the `./trackHub/` subdirectory.
+See relevant section below for more details.

+If all values are set to false, the workflow will only produce one transcriptome GTF file per input FASTQ file.

+### Transcriptome GTF file
+## Plots
+## HTML Stats Table
+## Track Hub